-Although your short-term health insurance policy may have coverage for “mental health,” it is important to remember that couples therapy may not fall under this definition.
-In addition, most short-term health insurance policies have exclusions and many will not cover mental health services.
-You will have to contact the insurance company to find out.
+Although your short-term health insurance policy may have coverage for “mental health,” know that couples therapy may not fall under this definition.
+Also, most short-term health insurance policies have exclusions.
+Many will not cover mental health services.
+You will have to contact the insurer to find out.

-COBRA plans may include some coverage for couples counseling if your employer group insurance or EAP included the coverage because COBRA is based on providing the same health insurance you had when you were employed.
+COBRA plans may cover couples counseling if your employer group insurance or EAP had that coverage.
+This is because COBRA is based on giving you the same health insurance you had when you were employed.

-Medicare Part B covers family counseling, if the main purpose is to help with your treatment and it is provided by a behavioral health care provider such as a psychiatrist, physician, clinical psychologist, clinical social worker, or a nurse specialist.
-Medicare does not provide coverage for family or couple counseling if it is with a licensed MFT unless they are employees of clinical facilities or are staff members at clinical offices of Medicare eligible practitioners.
+Medicare Part B covers family counseling if the main purpose is to help with your treatment.
+The counseling must also be given by a behavioral health care provider such as a psychiatrist, physician, clinical psychologist, or clinical social worker.

 How to Get Your Insurance to Pay for Couples Therapy

-If your insurance company does not provide benefits for couples therapy, do not expect to be able to claim your expenses.
+If your insurer does not cover couples therapy, do not expect to be able to claim your expenses.

-It is common practice for a therapist to require you to sign an agreement stating that even if your insurance company does not pay for coverage, you will be responsible.
+It is common practice for a therapist to require you to sign an agreement stating that if your insurer does not pay for coverage, you will be responsible.

-Each insurance company will have different criteria, check this before you start booking appointments to avoid out-of-pocket costs.
+Each insurer will have its own criteria.
+Check this before you start booking appointments to avoid out-of-pocket costs.

-Medical billing codes are very specific to what kind of counseling you get; be sure that the issue you are getting counseling for is covered.
-Ask your therapist for the billing code they will use and specifically ask your insurance company if they cover that code.
+Medical billing codes are very specific to what kind of counseling you get.
+Be sure that the issue you are addressing is covered.
+Ask your therapist for the billing code they will use.
+Then, call your insurer to ask if they cover that code.
 If it is couples counseling, the therapist will not use the same code as for individual therapy.

 Can You Use an HSA or FSA to Help Pay?